-Eventually Ash got on a bank’s wifi and we found one hostel for $22 a night which we settled for, only to walk in the wrong direction and miss the reception hours.
+Eventually Ash managed to hop on a bank’s wifi and we found one hostel for $22 a night which we settled for, only to walk in the wrong direction and miss the reception hours.

 Our options, then, were paying the extortionate $34 EACH for a bed in YHA, or to skip a bed altogether and find somewhere to sleep outside.
-We eventually resorted to the latter option, before realising, you know, it’s winter.
-And the likelihood of literally freezing to death was actually quite high.
+We eventually resorted to the latter option, before realising that a slight hindrance to this plan was that it was winter.
+And that the likelihood of literally freezing to death was actually quite high.

 So the YHA it was, blowing almost our entire accommodation budget for New Zealand in one night.

 Needless to say, we HATED Christchurch that night.